ecr007/English-World/Phrases-Vocabulary/T.md

 Treat: (verb) means to behave towards someone in particular way, often in a kind or generous manner.
 Past Tense: treated | Past participle: treated | E.g; He treated her with grave courtesy.

+To sum up: is transitional phrase that it uses to introduce the final points or conclusion or an argument, discussion or presentation.

+Tasty: (adj) Having pleasant, distinct flavor.

+Tell you what: it is often used to introduce a suggestion, proposal or offer.

+That's debatable: means that the issue or statement being discussed is open to argument or discussion because different people may have different opinions on it.

+That's just wishful thinking: means that the idea or belief being discussed is unrealistic or not likely to happen.

+Toothpaste: (noun) a paste used on a toothbrush for cleaning the teeth.